 i.
-Remuneration of Key Management Personnel
+Remuneration of key management personnel

-The Group and Company consider that the Directors are their key management personnel and further detail of their remuneration is disclosed in the Remuneration Report for 2017.
+The Group and Company consider that the Directors are their key management personnel and further detail of their remuneration is disclosed in the Remuneration Report for 2018.

-No key personnel other than the Directors have been identified in relation to the period ended 30 September 2016.
+No key personnel other than the Directors have been identified in relation to the period ended 30 September 2018 (2017: none).